Spiral Staircase

 “If I put this candle in an all-white gallery space, it looks like a piece of art.
 If I put it in a garage, it looks like a piece of trash. [...]
 I often use this analogy in design.
 I could either design the candle, [...] or I could just design the room that it sits in.”

-That’s pretty insightful Virgil, I thought, so let’s look for evidence of this (earnestly) genius insight in your designs.
+That’s pretty insightful, I thought, so let’s look for evidence of earnestly genius insight in Virgil’s designs.
 And I searched on Google images, “off-white clothes,” and I didn’t find any genius innovation in his designs.
 Disappointing.

 But wait—of course I wouldn’t find evidence in the products themselves.
-The whole point was the surrounding context, invisible to Google images and me: the store displays, the scarce releases, the celebrity collaborations.
+The whole point was the surrounding context, invisible to Google images and me: the store displays, the scarce releases, the source material being subverted.

 But wait again—isn’t that just the 4 P’s of marketing?
 The ones you learn in highschool business class?
 Product, price, place, and promotion.
-What Virgil said is, don’t design the product, design the other three P’s.
+What Virgil said is, don’t merely design the product, but also the other three P’s.
 Disappointing.

-Many such cases.
-An idea seems insightful, then I realize it’s actually one I already knew, just wearing a new coat.
-But you do have a choice of how to respond in these situations.
-Either, the idea is trite, commonplace, and unoriginal; nothing new under the sun… Or, the idea is a new aspect of the same essence, another facet of the same diamond, another petal from the same flower; there is nothing new under the sun!
+Classic.
+An idea seems insightful, until you realize it’s just a reskin of one you already know.
+Except, you can choose how to react.
+Either, the idea is trite, commonplace, and nothing new under the sun… Or, the idea is a new aspect of the same essence, another facet of the same diamond, another petal from the same flower; there is nothing new under the sun!

-When you rederive the same insight from a different direction, you aren’t merely back where you started.
-You are earning an intuition to notice the idea when it comes up, grasp which of its levers you can pull, and in which conditions it applies differently.
-And you can do all this easily, even subconsciously, because once you understand the way broadly, you see it in all things.
+When you “rederive” the same insight from a different direction, you aren’t merely back where you started.
+You are earning the intuition to notice an idea when it comes up, grasp which of its levers you can pull, and in which situations it applies differently.
+And you do all this easily, even subconsciously; because once you understand the way broadly, you see it in all things.

-If you recognized Abloh’s quote as analogous to the 4 P’s of marketing, you’re getting closer to sensing the world like a marketing executive: naturally seeing the concept, its extensions and limitations, and using it to explain reality around you.
-This is far different from sensing the world like a highschooler: having just learned the 4 P’s, and straining to apply it in a closed-book exam.
+If you recognized Abloh’s quote as analogous to the 4 P’s of marketing, you’re closer to sensing the world like a marketing executive: naturally seeing the concept, its extensions and limitations, and using it to explain reality around you.
+This is far different from sensing the world like a highschooler: having just learned the 4 P’s, and straining to apply it in an exam.

-Months after I conceived this by myself, and I’m sure I wasn’t the first, I read Siddhartha by Hermann Hesse.
-In it, Siddhartha and his friend Govinda meditate for years, brief respites from the pain and pointlessness of life.
-Yet every time they escape the self, they inevitably reinhabit their selves.
-Siddhartha laments how they achieve nothing different than an alcoholic, guzzling to briefly drown his senses.
-Govinda argues, no, that’s not the same; they return more enlightened after each meditation, but the drunkard is just that after waking from his delusion.
+Months after I conceived of this idea, I read Siddhartha by Herman Hesse, written about a hundred years ago.
+In it, Siddhartha and his friend Govinda meditate for years, short breaks from the pain and pointlessness of life.
+But every time they escape the self, they inevitably reinhabit their selves.
+Siddhartha complains that they achieve nothing different than an alcoholic, guzzling to briefly drown his senses.
+Govinda argues, no, that’s not the same; they return more enlightened after each meditation, but the alcoholic is still that after waking from his delusion.
 Siddhartha reflects:

 “What now, oh Govinda, might we be on the right path?
 Might we get closer to enlightenment?
 Might we get closer to salvation?
 Or do we perhaps live in a circle—we, who have thought we were escaping the cycle?”